denten-papers/xp-routledge/proposal.md

 humanities-inflected work on a specific problem or paradigm in traditional literary scholarship.

-Chapter three deals with the first of the three broad rubrics: computational turn, knowledge design, and institutional transformation.
+Chapter 3 deals with the first of the three broad rubrics: computational turn, knowledge design, and institutional transformation.
 I begin by contextualizing the turn towards "distant reading" and computation in literary studies within the larger "computational turn," affecting disciplines across the university.
-The various approaches to distant reading include macroanalysis in literary studies [@jockers_macroanalysis_2013; @moretti_distant_2013;
+The various approaches to distant reading include macroanalysis in literary studies [@ramsay_reading_2011; @jockers_macroanalysis_2013;
-@ramsay_reading_2011], culturomics in economy [@aiden_uncharted_2014],
+@moretti_distant_2013]; culturomics in social science [@aiden_uncharted_2014];
-e-discovery in law [@scheindlin_electronic_2004; @scheindlin_scheindlin_2009],
+e-discovery in law [@scheindlin_electronic_2004; @scheindlin_scheindlin_2009];
-automatic essay evaluation in education [@shermis_handbook_2013], and medical informatics in medicine [@shortliffe_biomedical_2013], among others.
+automatic essay evaluation in education [@shermis_handbook_2013]; and medical informatics in medicine [@shortliffe_biomedical_2013], among others.

-I will then summarize the variety methodologies common to these approaches, including statistical natural language processing [@manning_foundations_1999;
+I will then summarize the variety of methodologies common to these approaches, including statistical natural language processing [@manning_foundations_1999;
-@jurafsky_speech_2008], automatic summarization [@radev_centroid-based_2004;
+@jurafsky_speech_2008]; automatic summarization [@radev_centroid-based_2004;
-@nenkova_pyramid_2007], machine learning [@rasmussen_gaussian_2006;
+@nenkova_pyramid_2007]; machine learning [@rasmussen_gaussian_2006;
-@flach_machine_2012], network analysis [@opsahl_node_2010;
+@flach_machine_2012]; network analysis [@opsahl_node_2010;
-@szell_measuring_2010; @takhteyev_geography_2012], and topic modeling
+@szell_measuring_2010; @takhteyev_geography_2012]; and topic modeling
 [@wallach_topic_2006; @blei_probabilistic_2012].
 The chapter will conclude with a case study, most likely chosen from one of the pamphlets published by Franco Moretti's lab.

 ### Chapter 4: Knowledge Design

-Chapter four will deal with what I call "knowledge design": a sphere of scholarly activity that involves online critical edition making, archive formation, digitization, creation of tagged corpora, collaborative annotation, and textual interface design.
-As with the previous chapter, my aim here is to show the continuity of these practices with long-standing concerns in literary studies like textual criticism, print making, and book design.
+Chapter 4 will deal with what I call "knowledge design": a sphere of scholarly activity that involves online critical edition-making, archive formation, digitization, creation of tagged corpora, collaborative annotation, and textual interface design.
+As with the previous chapter, my aim here is to show the continuity of these practices with long-standing concerns in literary studies like textual criticism, print-making, and book design.

 Knowledge design, as I will then argue, is fundamental not only to the *study* of literature, but also to the material structure of the literary encounter, which affects all higher modes of reading, writing, and interpretation: close and distant.
-The building of archives shapes the formation of shared cultural memory, for example, just as e-book design may alter the readers understating of the text.
-All forms of contemporary textuality (including print) pass through some form of digital being, from typesetting tools to the building of user interfaces from online book stores to search engines and e-book readers.
-It is vital therefore that literary scholars do not leave these fundamentally literary, textual concerns to technologists without deep humanistic training, sensitive to history and cultural context.
+The building of archives shapes the formation of shared cultural memory, for example, just as e-book design may alter the reader's understanding of the text.
+All forms of contemporary textuality (including print) pass through some form of digital being: from word processors to typesetting tools, online book stores, search engines, and to e-book readers.
+It is vital therefore that literary scholars do not leave these fundamentally literary, textual concerns to technologists who lack deep humanistic training, sensitive to history and cultural context.

-The chapter will end with a case study from a prominent online archive of the
-sort: something along the lines of the *Perseus Digital Library*, Andrew Stauffer's *Book Traces* project, or Jerome McGann's *Rossetti Archive*.
+The chapter will end with a case study from a prominent online archive that has changed the reception of its materials in a significant way: something along the lines of the *Perseus Digital Library*, Andrew Stauffer's *Book Traces* project, or Jerome McGann's *Rossetti Archive*.

 ### Chapter 5: Institutional Transformation

-This chapter will highlight the work of scholars like Daniel Cohen, Joseph Scheinfeldt, Alan Liu, Geoffrey Rockwell, Melissa Terras, Kathleen Fitzpatrick, Tara McPherson, and Jessica Marie Johnson whose work often carries with it a social and political dimension, aimed at transforming institutions of knowledge production, reception, and dissemination.
+This chapter will highlight the work of scholars like Daniel Cohen, Joseph Scheinfeldt, Alan Liu, Geoffrey Rockwell, Melissa Terras, Kathleen Fitzpatrick, Tara McPherson, and Jessica Marie Johnson--scholars whose work often carries with it a social and political dimension, aimed at transforming institutions of knowledge production, reception, and dissemination.
 After highlighting several prominent projects in that vein, I will ground this aspect of digital humanities in the dual movement between critical theory and critical making.
 I will further connect developments in this regard with broader social changes as exemplified by the open access, creative commons, and free culture movements.

 ## Part III: Field Reflections